yoannmoinet/nipplejs/index.md

     restOpacity: Number,            // opacity when not 'dynamic' and rested
     lockX: Boolean,                 // only move on the X axis
     lockY: Boolean,                 // only move on the Y axis
-    catchDistance: Number           // distance to recycle previous joystick in
+    catchDistance: Number,          // distance to recycle previous joystick in
                                     // 'semi' mode
-};
+    shape: String,                  // 'circle' or 'square'
+    dynamicPage: Boolean,           // Enable if the page has dynamically visible elements
+    follow: Boolean,                // Makes the joystick follow the thumbstick };
 ```